 The man Mandir was built and named after Maharaja man Singh Tomar and is known for its beautiful architecture and the designs and carvings on its walls.
 The Gujari Mahal was a gift of love from Maharaja Man Singh Tomar to his beloved wife Mrignayani, the princess of Gujar after he won her hand for marriage.
 It was built to fulfill her widh of a separate palace with all day water facility from the River Rai.
 The other important buildings are Teli Ka Mandir, Vikram Mahal, Sas-Bahu Temple, Garuda Monument, Chhatri of Bhim Singh Rana, etc. The Gujari mahal is now transferred into a museum.

-Gwalior Fort Information
+Gwalior Fort Travel Tips

 - Photography is prohibited inside the museum.